sidnik007/sidnik007.github.com/_posts/2015-08-06-perl-using-tdd.md

 Undefined subroutine &main::isPrime called at PrimeNumberTest.t line 5.
  Looks like your test exited with 255 before it could output anything.
 {% endhighlight %}

+This is the time to add the source file and function.
+Let the source file be called PrimeNumber.pm, and add following code in it

+{% highlight perl %}
+#!/usr/bin/perl

+sub isPrime(){
+return "Not prime";
+}

+1
+{% endhighlight %}

+Also in the test file that is PrimeNumberTest.t add the `use` command to use the PrimeNumber.pm as module.
+For those who don't know what `use` command does, it is similar as `import` command.
+The test file should look as follows

+{% highlight perl %}
+#!/usr/bin/perl

+use Test::Simple tests => 1;
+use PrimeNumber;

+ok(isPrime() eq "Not prime", "Is zero prime");
+{% endhighlight %}